ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/project.md

       Login to the dashboard at https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0
 ```

-Click on the link provided: https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0.
+Click on the link generated for the dashboard.
+In this case it is: https://localhost:17222/login?t=81f99566c9ec462e66f5eab5aa9307b0.
 This will direct you to the application dashboard, as shown below:

 ![fig1](figures/01.png)

-Once on the dashboard, locate and click the endpoint link for NetAspire.Arm.Web.
-This will take you to the Blazor-based web application.
+On the dashboard, locate and click the endpoint link for `NetAspire.Arm.Web`.
+This will take you to the Blazor based web application.
 In the Blazor app, navigate to the Weather section to access and display data retrieved from the WeatherForecast API:

 ![fig2](figures/02.png)

-Finally, return to the dashboard and select the Traces option.
+Return to the dashboard and select the Traces option.
 This section provides detailed telemetry tracing, allowing you to view the flow of requests, track service dependencies, and analyze performance metrics for your application:

 ![fig3](figures/03.png)

-By following these steps, you’ll explore the key components of the .NET Aspire application, including its dashboard, data interaction through APIs, and telemetry tracing capabilities.
+By following these steps, you will explore the key components of the .NET Aspire application, including its dashboard, data interaction through APIs, and telemetry tracing capabilities.

 ## Modify the Project
-You will now include the additional code that will mimic computation intense work.
-Go to NetAspire.Arm.ApiService project, and create a new file ComputationService.cs.
-Modify this file as follows:
+You will now include additional code for the purpose of demonstrating computation intense work.
+Go to the `NetAspire.Arm.ApiService` project, and create a new file `ComputationService.cs`.
+Add the code shown below to this file:

 ```cs
 static class ComputationService